gonz4lex/gonz4lex-website-archive/content/posts/007_an-introduction-to-power-bi-for-data-scientists.md

 title: An introduction to Power BI for data scientists
-date: 2020-1-1 20:44
+date: 2019-12-6 17:12
-category:
+category: power bi
-tags:
+tags: data science
 slug: an-introduction-to-power-bi-for-data-scientists
 author: Alex Gonzalez
-summary:
+summary: Power BI is a great free tool that can be used to quickly prototype visualizations for exploratory data analysis.
-header_cover:
+header_cover: images/power-bi.png
-status: draft
+status: published

+Get started with Power BI to speed up your exploratory data analysis when looking for trends and features than might be useful for prediction or classification with machine learning algorithms.

 ## Getting Data

 Connecting to a data source in Power BI is quite straightforward.
 Just navigate to the Home tab in the ribbon and select **Get Data** to find a dropdown menu of possible options.
-Common sources are SQL Server, Analysis Services, Excel and Dynamics 365, among others.
+Common sources are SQL Server, Analysis Services (SSAS), Excel and Dynamics 365, among others.
 In most cases, such as SQL Server, you can also specify the query you want to run against the database.
 Note that when connecting to a source you can either query the data directly through **DirectQuery** or **Import** modes, but you cannot combine both methods into the same solution.
 There is also the **LiveConnection** mode, a variation of DirectQuery geared towards SSAS Tabular that we will not cover here.

 There are some crucial differences between the two connection modes: